 Emphasis on Capital Preservation

 Seykota places a strong emphasis on capital preservation.
-By managing risks meticulously, he ensures that no single trade can significantly impact his overall portfolio.
+By managing risks meticulously, he ensures that no single trade can significantly impact his overall portfolio architecture.
+The mechanical trade-off means accepting that your win rate might hover around 30% to 40%, but your positive skewness ensures that winners far outweigh losers.

 Key Risk Management Techniques

-• Diversification: Spreading investments across various markets to mitigate risk.
+- Diversification: Spreading risk exposure across uncorrelated global markets to mitigate single-market gap risk.

 Psychological Discipline: Maintaining Emotional Control